lhtin/You-Dont-Know-JS/up & going/ch1.md

 Using `Number(..)` (a built-in function) as shown is an *explicit* coercion from any other type to the `number` type.
 That should be pretty straightforward.

-But a controversial topic is what happens when you try to compare two values that are not already of the same type, which would require *implicit* coercion.
+But a __controversial__(有争议的) topic is what happens when you try to compare two values that are not already of the same type, which would require *implicit* coercion.

 When comparing the string `"99.99"` to the number `99.99`, most people would agree they are equivalent.
 But they're not exactly the same, are they?
 It's the same value in two different representations, two different *types*.
 You could say they're "loosely equal," couldn't you?